“Never do anything to attract enemy fire – It annoys those around you”

 No gutter access?
 Just use the aluminum flashing strips as available.

 Disclaimer: The NEC Code addresses antennas so follow your local jurisdiction requirements in all cases.
 Be aware.
 The ideas presented here are for informational purposes only.
 Safety First.

-The PVC pipe is barely visible, even zoomed up close, the antenna elements made from copper alloy brazing rods are also sprayed with flat O.D. paint and they are now invisible.
+The PVC pipe is barely visible, even zoomed up close as in this photo.
+The antenna elements are made from copper alloy brazing rods (from “Harbor Fright”) are also sprayed with flat O.D. paint and they are now invisible.

 Stealthy and therefore lightweight, wire antennas like this are somewhat temporary in nature.
 Kept slack, they ride well in the wind and accommodate tree swaying but they do occasionally break.
 I repair mine about once a year where a “permanent” antenna made with 14 Ga wire should hold up longer.
 Design requirement tradeoffs.

 Above: The Mark 1, Mod 0 Carbon-based, all terrain, night vision capable, 4X4, autonomous, high-altitude HF Wire antenna installation system.
 I have the highest HF antennas in the neighborhood.

 I have found that almost any piece or wire or metal will work as an effective antenna on HF if it is long enough and reasonably in the clear.
 This isn’t rocket surgery…You certainly don’t need to buy a commercial wire antenna as long as you have any kind of wire, a matching device and a reasonable ground connection on HF.
 Unless you only work 20 meters, take that G5RV (or at least the coax section) and bury it for your ground system – you don’t need that compromise-complexity to make lots of contacts.